Toddler Math: Making Colored Pasta!

 Sorting

-• Have your child sort into muffin tins either by color or by type of pasta.
-For young toddlers sort by color and pick only two or three colors to work with.
+• Sort pasta in muffin tins either by color or by type of pasta.
+For young toddlers sort by color and pick only two or three colors to work with at a time.

 • Sort pasta into muffin tins prior to activity to focus on one concept.
 Sort by color and type.
 Example: red bow tie, green macaroni, blue fusilli